topranks/wmf-clab/README.md

 2001:172:20:20::31	clab-wmf-lab-cr1-eqiad	cr1-eqiad.wikimedia.org
 ```

-You can connect to any via SSH via their IPv4 or IPv6 address:
+You can connect to any via SSH using these hostnames:
 ```
 root@debiantest:~# ssh cr1-eqiad.wikimedia.org
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 5.10.0-18-amd64 x86_64)